Sōbōtei Kowasubeshi: Plot

-Rokurō Tachiki, a young boy moves with his father to the Sōbōtei mansion, a mysterious place stood in Tokyo's Numanakarai district since the Taishō era and it is said to be haunted.
-There he meets Tsutomu Takoha, a poor picture book author who lives in a cheap apartment next to the mansion.
-One day, Rokurō's father gets consumed by an enigmatic being from a portrait inside the mansion, and after an explosion of unexplained origin, Rokurō is transferred to a hospital.
-The Self-Defense Force evacuated the Numanakari district in a failed attempt to destroy the Sōbōtei mansion.
-Horrified and after realizing what happened, Rokurō vows to destroy the Sōbōtei mansion.
+Rokurō Tachiki, a young boy, moves with his father to the Sōbōtei mansion—a mysterious residence that has stood in Tokyo's Numanakari district since the Taishō era and is said to be haunted.
+There, he meets Tsutomu Takoha, a struggling picture book author living in a rundown apartment next to the mansion.
+One day, Rokurō's father is consumed by a sinister entity emerging from a portrait inside the mansion.
+After an unexplained explosion, Rokurō is rushed to the hospital.
+Meanwhile, the Self-Defense Force evacuates the Numanakari district in a failed attempt to demolish the Sōbōtei mansion.
+Horrified by the events and determined to uncover the truth, Rokurō vows to destroy the mansion.